How to tour the Houses of Parliament London

-The Houses of Parliament in London known as The Palace of Westminster.
+The British House of Parliament in London known as The Palace of Westminster was the first royal palace in England.
 The reason for the name the Houses of Parliament is that there are two of them the House of Commons and the House of Lords.
+Yes, you can visit the Houses of Parliament and see this historic seat of the British government.

-If you plan on a visit to London this should be on your to-do list.
-You may even get a chance to sit in the public galleries and watch one of those acrimonious debates that are the order of the day now with Brexit looming on the horizon.
+If you plan on a visit to London a Houses of Parliament visit should be on your to-do list.
+You may even get a chance to sit in the public galleries and watch one of those acrimonious debates that are the order of the day.

 The Houses of Parliament or rather the Palace of Westminster sits right on the River Thames and is pretty easy to get to from any point in London.